Companion to a Stage-1 registered report

 The argument-strength test

 A fourth comparison sharpens the argument-strength test by holding everything else fixed: the same consumer scenarios are shown as numbers, as words, and as pictures, so only the format changes.
 A model that shows the attraction effect when the decoy's inferiority can be read off the numbers, but not when the same inferiority must be seen in a picture, is reading arguments where a person would perceive options.
 Because the ranking of different effects is itself contestable, this formats test carries the confirmatory weight for the reason-construction account.
+See the same stimulus morph between its three formats →

 The seven are not exhaustive: a model matching none is routed by the individual test readings under the precedence rule and recorded for every model in the tree-routing file.